YomnaElmousalami/YomnaElmousalami/README.md

 **What we did: Used the Spacy for NLP, finetuned Open AI's pretrained models to generate text, utilized prompt engineering and Open AI's chat completions endpoint to get the model to generate the best results.**

 **Results: When we finetuned the models, the best training loss we achieved was 0.2.
-However, the mode that we submitted to the LegalDuel platform placed 11th out of 13 bots on LegalDuel.**
+However, the chronology that we submitted to the LegalDuel platform placed 11th out of 13.**

 **Curious?
 See the full project [here](https://github.com/tiffanyfu7/legalduel-1b-ai-studio)**